silverhammermba/blog/_posts/2022-05-31-child-paradox.markdown

 switch between these strategies randomly, slightly favoring the one that pays me more.

-If you approach this game naively, you will always lose.
+If you approach this game naively, you will always lose in the long run.
 Why?
-Because, like Engelstein, you will assume that the specific way in which you were given information reveals something additional about the nature of _why_ that information was revealed; specifically, that me showing a Head versus saying "There is at least one heads," implies something about the choice _I_ made.
+Because, like Engelstein, you will assume that the specific way in which you were given information reveals something additional about the nature of _why_ that information was revealed; specifically, that me showing Heads versus saying "There is at least one Heads," implies something about the choice _I_ made.
 In general, there may be no connection between these things.

 So this is the resolution of the paradox: it is _not_ the case that revealing